 In essence, there are none.
 Many people use the institute as a second chance opportunity to study and gain a qualification.
 Each prospective student will be guided by our experience advisors as to the best courses to meet their individual needs.
 But because we wish our students to succeed on their courses, we may suggest that some of the academic credit rated programmes may be too intensive for students who have not studied for some time.

 It also should be noted that some of the specialised counselling courses (Certificate in Youth Counselling, Grief and Bereavement Counselling, Couple and Family Counselling and Crisis Counselling) will require basic knowledge and understanding in Counselling.

 You can do this online through our website: www.instituteofcounselling.org.uk

 or if you prefer, phone during office hours Tel: 00-44-(0)141-204-2230 and speak to a student advisor.
 You can also request an enrolment application form via email from firstname.lastname@example.org.

 If your company is paying your course fee we can invoice the company after receiving a letter of authorisation.

 What kind of educational and administration support can I expect?

 You will see on the website a listing of our tutorial staff and the qualifications they have.
 We are sure that by reading these CVs you will have confidence in our ability to support your educational aspirations and help you realise your ambitions.
 We believe that you would find it difficult to access such quality educational support from any other provider.
-These staff and the quality of our materials are the reason why we have been given our university accreditations.
+These staff and the quality of our materials are the reason why we have been given our university credit ratings.
 In all other administration issues, our friendly and helpful Head Office staff will do their utmost to support and provide solutions to any problems that may arise.
-Our experienced staff will be there to support you at every part of your course and your on-line tutor will provide excellent and timely feedback on your assignments.
+Our experienced staff will be there to support you at every part of your course and your online tutor will provide excellent and timely feedback on your assignments.